0x0caf/pandemic_simulation/README.md

 let max_velocity = 100.;
 ```

-`num_organisms` - is the number of organisms this simulation will create.
+`num_organisms` - The number of organisms this simulation will create.
 I can get this app to run up to 20,000 organisms at once without any noticeable effects on FPS.
 I was seeing some significant slow-downs on FPS with large numbers of newly infected organisms at one time, but that has mainly been resolved with the implementation of the [Grid System](https://github.com/0x0caf/pandemic_simulation/blob/master/src/grid_system.rs).

-`max_infected` - this isn't very aptly named, I admit.
-This is the number of infected organisms the app will start the simulation with.
+`num_initially_infected` - This is the number of infected organisms the app will start the simulation with.

 `percent_in_place` - the percentage of organisms to shelter in place.

-`circle_radius` - A poorly named variable to set the size of the organisms in pixels.
+`organism_size` - A variable to set the size of the organisms in pixels.

 `infection_lifetime_ms` - the number of milliseconds an organism is to stay infected and contagious with the virus.
 Afterwards the organism will either recover or die based on `fatality_rate`.